kkumanan639/kkumanan639.github.io/README.md

 # About:
 Electrical Engineering and Physics student passionate about PCB design, embedded systems and power systems.
 Currently looking for entry level hardware roles.
 Other than that I love to run, play soccer and ultimate frisbee.
+Things that currently interest me are RF circuits and PCB routing for RF and high speed digital circuits.

 # Capstone Project (in progress) : Auto-Connect Wireless Monitor System for Electric Vehicles